Tsoympet/Hellenic-Ledger/tools/README.md

 # Tools Directory

-This directory contains off-chain utilities for interacting with the Hellenic Sao Ledger smart contracts on Binance Smart Chain (BSC) Testnet.
+This directory contains off-chain utilities for interacting with the Hellenic  Ledger smart contracts on Binance Smart Chain (BSC) Testnet.

 ## Contents
 - **`mineTalanton.js`**: A Node.js script to perform off-chain mining for the `Talanton.sol` contract, computing a valid nonce and submitting it on-chain to mint Talanton tokens.